Phil Foden: Manchester City

-Early career
+Early life and career

-Born on 28 May 2000 in Stockport, Greater Manchester, Foden was a boyhood supporter of Manchester City.
+Philip Walter Foden, the son of Claire Foden, was born on 28 May 2000 in Stockport, Greater Manchester, and was a boyhood supporter of Manchester City.
 He joined the club at the age of four and signed his Academy scholarship in July 2016.
 He was privately educated at St Bede's College, with his tuition fees being paid for by Manchester City.
-On 6 December 2016, City head coach Pep Guardiola included Foden in the matchday squad for the Champions League group stage match with Celtic; he was an unused substitute in the 1–1 home draw.
+On 6 December 2016, City manager Pep Guardiola included Foden in the matchday squad for the UEFA Champions League group stage match with Celtic; he was an unused substitute in the 1–1 home draw.

 2017–18 season

-In July 2017, Foden was included in Manchester City's squad for the club's pre-season tour of the United States, where he performed impressively in a 0–2 loss to Manchester United and also started in a 4–1 win over Real Madrid.

 After making several appearances on the bench at the start of the 2017–18 season, Foden made his Manchester City debut on 21 November 2017 in a Champions League game against Feyenoord, coming on in the 75th minute for Yaya Touré.
 He became the fourth-youngest English player to make an appearance in the Champions League (17 years 177 days).
-On 6 December 2017, Foden broke the record previously held by Josh McEachran to become the youngest English player, at the age of 17 years and 192 days, to start a UEFA Champions League match, doing so in a 2–1 defeat to Shakhtar Donetsk.
+On 6 December, Foden broke the record previously held by Josh McEachran to become the youngest English player, at the age of 17 years and 192 days, to start a Champions League match, doing so in a 2–1 defeat to Shakhtar Donetsk.
 On 20 October 2020, Jude Bellingham, aged 17 years and 113 days, broke Phil Foden's record to become the youngest Englishman to start a Champions League match.
 Foden also became the first player born in the year 2000 to start a match in the competition.
-He made his Premier League debut as a substitute in a 4–1 win over Tottenham Hotspur on 16 December 2017, appearing in the 83rd minute for İlkay Gündoğan.
+He made his Premier League debut as a substitute in a 4–1 win over Tottenham Hotspur on 16 December, appearing in the 83rd minute for İlkay Gündoğan.

-Foden featured as a late substitute for Sergio Agüero in the EFL Cup Final on 25 February 2018, helping City secure a 3–0 victory against Arsenal at Wembley Stadium.
+Foden featured as a late substitute for Sergio Agüero in the 2018 EFL Cup final on 25 February 2018, helping City secure a 3–0 victory against Arsenal at Wembley Stadium.
 The following month, he broke Kieran Richardson's record to become the youngest English player to start in a knockout-match in the Champions League, doing so at the age of 17 years and 283 days in a 4–0 win over Basel.
-On 13 May, he became the youngest ever player to receive a Premier League winners' medal.
+On 13 May, he became the youngest player to receive a Premier League winner's medal.
 Guinness World Records recognised him for this feat in the 2020 edition of their book.